MarkJohnstoneGitHub/VBA-IDictionary/README.md

 Removed text encoding functions from DictionaryKeyValuePair.cls and modified to use an ITextEncoding implementation according to TextEncodingMethod specified.

 Improved performance of Unicode encoding of case-senstive keys using a read-only Integer Array Overlay.
 Initial testing displays an approximately 15 percent improvement.
+Due to using a managed variant, interupting the normal execution in debug mode, before the managed variant has been destroyed, may cause the application to crash.
+I.e. the TextEncoderUnicode object must be closed by setting to nothing or go out of scope naturually.